finos/fluxnova-bpm-platform/webapps/README.md

-# Flowave Webapp
+# Fluxnova Webapp

-This is the Flowave Platform web application source.
+This is the Fluxnova Platform web application source.
 Clean, package and install it via [Maven](https://maven.apache.org/).

 ## Structure of this project

 The structure is as follows:

-* `assembly` - Java sources and tests for the Flowave web application based on `javax` namespace.
+* `assembly` - Java sources and tests for the Fluxnova web application based on `javax` namespace.
-* `assembly-jakarta` - Java sources and tests for the Flowave web application based on `jakarta` namespace.
+* `assembly-jakarta` - Java sources and tests for the Fluxnova web application based on `jakarta` namespace.
   * This module is created from the `assembly` module via code transformation.
-* `frontend` - HTML, CSS and Javascript sources as well as Plugins and tests for the Flowave webapplications Cockpit, Tasklist and Admin.
+* `frontend` - HTML, CSS and Javascript sources as well as Plugins and tests for the Fluxnova webapplications Cockpit, Tasklist and Admin.

 ## FRONTEND

 ### UI

-There are 3 web applications available for the Flowave Platform :
+There are 3 web applications available for the Fluxnova Platform :

 * __cockpit__: an administration interface for processes and decisions
 * __tasklist__: provides an interface to process user tasks